Post 7 of 11

 As said already, you have multiple capture modes and external devices can be connected to it as well.

-One thing you should keep in mind that some popular features like Alerts or Chatbox and Chatbot aren’t incorporated into the software.
+One thing you should keep in mind that some popular features like Alerts or Chatbox and Chatbot aren’t incorporated into this streaming software for low end PC.

 However, multiple plugins are available for OBS, so adding these features shouldn’t be a problem.